-- b.
-MJ/MBA.
-Students in the MJ/MBA program are permitted 2 absences for all courses in the MJ/MBA curriculum. - c.
-Attendance.
-Attendance is measured differently in an online course.
-Attendance in an online course is participation.
-Students must establish attendance in the online course by posting an introduction in the course by the date mandated by the University.
-Thereafter, attendance is measured by a student's participation in the course. - d.
-Absences.
-An absence constitutes any week in which all required submissions for that week are not completed.
-Simply logging into class is not attendance.
-If, after logging into the course a student has not participated in any manner, including, but not limited to, the discussion forum, projects, and/or quizzes and exams in any given week, the student will be marked absent for that week.
-If no participation continues after the allowed number of absences, the student will be withdrawn from the course. - e.
+- participation continues after the allowed number of absences, the student will be withdrawn from the course. - d.
 Penalty for Violation of Attendance Rule.
 Any student who misses more than the permitted number of absences for any course will be withdrawn from the course and will not be permitted to take the final examination or submit additional work.
 The Graduate, International, Compliance, and Legal Studies (GICLS) shall notify the Registrar in writing, and the Registrar shall enter an "involuntary withdrawal" (IW) on the student's transcript.
 The student will be responsible to pay for the course(s).
 If the student is a financial aid recipient, the student must contact the Financial Aid Office.
 The student may retake the course(s), or substituted course(s), as deemed appropriate by the student's academic advisor, during the next scheduled offering.
 A student who is involuntarily withdrawn the subsequent semester from the same course(s), or substituted course(s), will receive a failing grade for the course(s) and will not be permitted to repeat the course again and will be subject to academic dismissal from the program. - e.
 Appeal in Exceptional Cases.
 In exceptional cases, a student who receives a failing grade due to excessive absences may petition the Assistant Dean for relief.
 Upon a showing of extraordinary circumstances beyond the student's control, the Assistant Dean may remove the involuntary withdrawal (IW) and grant a withdrawal (W) in the course.